trueos/trueos-docs/trueos-handbook/sysadmclient.rst

 Managing Groups
 ---------------

-Click the "Groups" tab to view and manage the groups on the system.
-The "Standard" tab, seen in
-:numref:`Figure %s: Managing Groups Using User Manager <user4>`, shows the group membership for the *operator* and *wheel* groups:
+Click the :guilabel:`Groups` tab to view and manage the groups on the system.
+The :guilabel:`Standard` tab, seen in :numref:`Figure %s: Managing Groups Using User Manager <user4>`, shows the group membership for the *operator* and *wheel* groups: